By Stan Paul

 Estrada had felt called to engage in the issues, events and protests around him.
 When he arrived at UCLA, he said last spring, “There was always something happening, and every place I had been to earlier discouraged the faculty from community involvement.”

 But Estrada encountered a different attitude in an interview with his first boss at UCLA, the late Harvey Perloff, known as the “dean” of American urban planners and iconic early leader of UCLA’s Graduate School of Architecture and Urban Planning, as it was then known.

 “He asked me if I had a question and I said, ‘Yes.’
 I said, ‘If I become involved in community issues and spend some of my time not only on campus but off campus, will that be a problem?’
 And he said, ‘It’s not a problem at all.’
 In fact, he said, ‘I’ll reward you for it.’

-“Reward me for it?” repeated Estrada, laughing at the memory.
+“Reward me for it?” repeated Estrada.
 He recalled Perloff’s response: “ ‘I think our faculty in the field of planning should be in the community, so you do what you have to do.
 Try not to get arrested.’ ”

-Estrada said he dove into issues in Los Angeles, then the Southwest, then across the country.
+Estrada dove into issues in Los Angeles, then the Southwest, then across the country.

-“One of the things I had was a skill in mapping, and so I became involved in redistricting issues” in cities including San Diego, Sacramento, Albuquerque, Chicago and New York, he said.
+“One of the things I had was a skill in mapping, and so I became involved in redistricting issues” in cities including San Diego, Sacramento, Albuquerque, Chicago and New York, he said prior to his retirement.